 An Absolute Powerhouse

 The most impressive aspect of the Corsair One is the AMD Ryzen 9 3950X processor that is available on some configurations.
-This is dubbed as the most powerful processor on the market, and it costs a lot on its own.
+This was dubbed the most powerful processor on the market at the time of the PC’s launch, and it costs a lot on its own.
 This paired with the RTX 2080 Ti graphics card will ensure you never have a problem running even the most strenuous sim racers.

 Cooling & Connections